thunderrabbit/barefoot_rob/content/books/slow-down/2110-now-what.md

 https://www.youtube.com/watch?v=LJzb5n9ldP8

+While researching for the talk,
-While researching, my friend Yuji spoke for 30 minutes about the benefits of walking barefoot.
+I asked my physiotherapist friend Yuji who spoke for 30 minutes about the benefits of walking barefoot.
 Suddenly I realized I had to expand my number of barefoot walking events.
 It wasn't just a feel-good thing;
 there are benefits beyond just "it feels good."